dentarg/auth0-blog/_posts/2016-12-16-introduction-to-progressive-web-apps-instant-loading-part-2.markdown

 ```

-With this piece of code above, one first page load, the commit data will be stored in `localStorage`.
+With this piece of code above, on first page load, the commit data will be stored in `localStorage`.
 Now let's write another function to retrieve the data from `localStorage` like so:

 ```js